Everything you need to know about joint ventures

+This type of partnership may involve technology or machinery.
+For example, Company A lacks the manufacturing technology to produce its new furniture line.
+It partners with Company B, which has the necessary equipment but lacks designers.
 The advantages of joint venture arrangements in this example are clear: The collaboration allows Company A to create its desired innovation without an outlay of capital, while Company B gains a percentage of profits without incurring development costs.

-The advantages of joint venture arrangements are numerous.
 The benefits of this type of business relationship center on the acquisition of (shared) resources without an (excessive) outlay of capital.
 This sharing of resources facilitates companies’ expansion into new markets, allowing for relatively low-risk, scalable business growth.

 Joint venture examples

 One of the more well-known joint venture examples is the “Caradigm” venture between Microsoft Corporation and General Electric (GE) in 2011.
 The Caradigm project was launched to integrate a Microsoft healthcare intelligence product with various GE health-related technologies.

 Participating in a joint venture partnership requires your absolute A-game.
 Whether you’re just about to jump into business as a joint venture or have been in business for years, Business Mastery is the experience you need to grow your company and drive your success.
 Enroll today to discover more success tomorrow.